cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Coordination

 Coordination comes into play when estimating travel times based on available information.
-This can be very important when coordinating strike teams and planning arrival times.
+This can be crucial when coordinating strike teams and planning arrival times.

 ###### Jump Plotter

-This stellar travel specialisation comes into play when a stellar projector needs to be programmed for a specific destination.
-It provides
+This stellar travel specialization comes into play when a stellar projector needs to be programmed for a specific destination.
+It provides a quick and accurate way to plot a course through the stars, avoiding hazards and ensuring a safe arrival.
+Jump plotters also factor in gravitational forces and other celestial bodies that may affect the projector and its arrival precision.

 #### Physicality

 Masterygate For/Nim

-The Physicality Expertise Area represents a character\'s physical strength, endurance, and agility.
-It includes skills that increase a character\'s stamina, brute strength, and flexibility, allowing them to perform feats of athleticism, withstand strenuous activities, and manoeuvre through obstacles.
+The Physicality Expertise Area represents a character's physical strength, endurance, and agility.
+It includes skills that increase a character's stamina, brute strength, and flexibility, allowing them to perform feats of athleticism, withstand strenuous activities, and manoeuvre through obstacles.
 Characters with Physicality are resilient and versatile, able to push their bodies beyond normal limits.